Austronesian peoples: Rock art

-Rock art in central Micronesia (Chuuk, Pohnpei, and Kosrae), in contrast, are dominated by rock engravings with motifs tying it to the rock art traditions of Island Melanesia.
+Rock art in central Micronesia (Chuuk, Pohnpei, and Kosrae), in contrast, is dominated by rock engravings with motifs tying it to the rock art traditions of Island Melanesia.
 They include curvilinear shapes like spirals and concentric circles, tree-like shapes, and the distinctive "enveloped cross" motif.
 The Pohnpaid petroglyphs are the largest assemblage of rock engravings in the region, with motifs dominated by footprints, enveloped crosses, and outlined "sword-paddles".
-Central Micronesia also hosts the ruins of the stone cities of Nan Madol (1,180–1,200 CE) and Leluh (1,200–1,800 CE), in the islands of Pohnpei and Kosrae, respectively.
+Central Micronesia also hosts the ruins of the stone cities of Nan Madol (1,180–1,200 CE) and Leluh (1,200–1,800 CE), on the islands of Pohnpei and Kosrae, respectively.

-In the low-lying atolls of eastern Micronesia, rock art is rare to nonexistent, due to the absence of suitable rock surfaces for painting or engraving.
+In the low-lying atolls of eastern Micronesia, rock art is rare-to-nonexistent, due to the absence of suitable rock surfaces for painting or engraving.

 In Polynesia, rock art is dominated by petroglyphs, rather than paintings, and they show less variation than the rock art of Near Oceania and ISEA.
-In the western Polynesian islands nearest to Island Melanesia, rock art is rare (like in Tonga and Samoa) or are absent entirely (like in the Cook Islands).
-However, petroglyphs are abundant in the islands in the further reaches of the Polynesian triangle, particularly in Hawaii, the Marquesas, and Rapa Nui.
-Rapa Nui has the densest concentration of engravings in Polynesia as a whole; while the Puʻuloa petroglyphs site in Hawaii has the largest number of petroglyphs in a single site at over 21,000 engravings.
-Polynesia also features megalithic sacred ceremonial centres generally known as marae.
+In the western Polynesian islands nearest to Island Melanesia, rock art is rare (like in Tonga and Samoa) or absent entirely (like in the Cook Islands).
+However, petroglyphs are abundant on the islands in the further reaches of the Polynesian triangle, particularly on Hawaii, the Marquesas, and Rapa Nui.
+Rapa Nui has the densest concentration of engravings in Polynesia as a whole, while the Puʻuloa petroglyphs site on Hawaii has the largest number of petroglyphs in a single site, at over 21,000 engravings.
+Polynesia also features megalithic sacred ceremonial centers generally known as marae.

-In Tonga and Samoa, the existing rock art sites consist mostly of engravings with motifs including curvilinear shapes, human figures, "jellyfish", turtles, birds, and footprints.
+On Tonga and Samoa, the existing rock art sites consist mostly of engravings with motifs including curvilinear shapes, human figures, "jellyfish", turtles, birds, and footprints.
 These are typically carved in natural rock formations or marae sites.

 In the central-eastern Polynesian islands, which include the Marquesas and the Society Islands, petroglyphs are more numerous.
 They show the archetypal Polynesian motifs of turtles, faces, cup-like depressions (cupules), stick-like human figures, boats, fish, curvilinear shapes, and concentric circles.
 Like in western Polynesia, they are typically carved into marae sites or in rocks beside streams.
 The existing rock paintings also display the same motifs but are rendered in different styles.

-In the Hawaiian islands, the abundant petroglyphs are remarkably all similar in execution.
+On the Hawaiian islands, the abundant petroglyphs are remarkably all similar in execution.
 Their common subjects include stick-like human figures, dogs, boats, sails, paddles, footprints, and ceremonial headdresses.
-Depictions of marine life, however, is rare, unlike the rest of Polynesia.
+Depictions of marine life, however, are rare, unlike in the rest of Polynesia.
 They are typically carved into boulders, lava rock formations, and cliffsides.
-Red paintings of dogs in cliffsides and caves can also be found in Kauʻai and Maui.
+Red paintings of dogs on cliffsides and caves can also be found on Kauʻai and Maui.
 The megalithic traditions of Hawaii can be exemplified by the heiau sacred sites, which can range from simple earth terraces to standing stones.